anna-agerone/react-todo-app-with-api/README.md

 ## Overview

-This is a simple **Todo App** that integrates with an API to manage todos.
+This is a **Todo App** that integrates with an API to manage todos.
 The app supports loading, adding, deleting, updating, and filtering todos while ensuring a smooth user experience.

 ## 🌐 **Demo**